stahlscott/stahlish3/src/pages/posts/aol-progs.md

 Visual Basic 3.0 Enterprise seemed to be constantly available on warez sites, so I figured I'd give it a shot.
 I wanted to build badly enough that having no idea how to write code was not going to stop me.
 Like all warez, it came in 30-40 sequential RAR files that unzipped into a single install with a registration crack.
 I found myself a library of basic proggie functions that other people had written and distributed.
 All I had to do was deconstruct this bizarre language and figure out how to make things work.
 I spent hours every day during that summer of (I think 1998, maybe 1997) decrypting VB, figuring out how it worked, and translating it into building my own prog.
 I was designing my perfect UI, I was implementing & tweaking functions from the `.bas` library; I was building a prog of my own.
 I even put several encrypted passwords on it for higher access functions.
 Of course, no one but me ever used this application, but I was damn sure to build in 5 levels of security and ensured that I was the only one who would ever get full admin access.
 I was the admin of my own prog, and I would punt people with (some of) my own code, and I felt invulnerable.
 Did I almost get my family banned from AOL for life?
 Sure, several times.
 Did I end up talking my way out of it every time?
 Also yes.

-All the learning I would do on this journey would fundamentally set me on the course I ended up on later in life.
+All the learning I would do on this journey would set me on the course I ended up on later in life.
 With the right tools and access, I skated just above the line of getting in real trouble while learning what real computer programming was like.
-I'm still doing the same thing today as I did with those VB building blocks: start with something someone smarter than me built, reverse-engineer it until I understand it, and go off on my own.
+Fundamentally, I'm still doing the same thing today as I did with those VB building blocks: start with something someone smarter than me built, reverse-engineer it until I understand it, and go off on my own.
 I'm forever thankful for the access and freedom I had in those days.

+---

 Major shoutout to [this post by digital](http://www.digital5k.com/aol-progz-a-digital-throw-back-to-aol-1995/), the best reminiscence I've found of the progz scene.
 Be sure to check some of the links at the bottom, especially...